 - one small tomato

 - one jalapeño

 - 1-2 cloves of raw garlic

 - 3-4 big handfulls of greens of choice

 - handful of ice cubes

-I make my smoothies in our Vita Mix, so quantities might need to be adjusted if you have a smaller sized blender.
+I make my smoothies in our Vitamix, so quantities might need to be adjusted if you have a smaller size blender.
 If you don’t have all the ingredients, use what you do have and add any vegetables that can be eaten raw.
 As one reader recommended, I have also started adding turmeric, as this gives additional health benefits.

 Blend ingredients until smooth.
 Smoothie will be thick.
-I find the easiest way to drink is like one would do weights at the gym, in sets.
-I take 5 gulps, chase with water and repeat.
+I find the easiest way to drink it is like one would do weights at the gym, in sets.
+I take 5 gulps, chase with water, and repeat.
 If you don’t handle spicy foods well, omit the jalapeño!

 Ever tried a veggie green smoothie like this?
 What is your favorite type of healthy smoothie?
 Share below!